Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 necessary information in-band.

-Since provisional proofs of inclusion must be issued quickly, they don't have time to build up a large anonymity set with other changes to the Transparency Log.
+Since provisional proofs of inclusion must be issued quickly, they don't have time to build up a large anonymity set with other hosts.
 Instead of having User Agents advertise knowledge of a specific provisional proof in their ClientHello, they instead use a bearer token that was provided by the host.
 This bearer token is provided in the encrypted Certificate message the first time that the provisional proof is used by the host.
-Similarly, when the bearer token is redeemed (i.e., when the host provides evidence that the provisional proof was correctly integrated into the Transparency Log), this information is provided in the encrypted Certificate message.
+Similarly, when the bearer token is redeemed (i.e., when the host shows that the provisional proof was correctly integrated into the Transparency Log), this information is provided in the encrypted Certificate message.
 As such, assuming that the bearer token is generated by the host in a secure way, a passive network observer never sees anything that would identify the certificate shown to the User Agent.

 Each bearer token is additionally associated with a pre-shared key, which is provided to the TLS key schedule.
 This prevents an active attacker from